mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-action/discussion-of-the-divisions-of-action/whether-there-are-divisions-of-action.md

 ---
-Question: Can abstention be kusala (wholesome)?
+Question: Whether there are divisions of action?
 Category: Kamma
 Tags:
-Sutta References: MN 9
+Sutta References: AN 4.232
-Date Entered: March 14, 2025
+Date Entered: March 30, 2025
 Last Revised:
 Review Status: Not started
 Level: